charlesfrye/charlesfrye.github.io/about.md

 working in the
 [Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/).

-My research interests include sampling approaches to Bayesian inference, sensory neural circuits, and statistical learning theory.
+My research interests include
+neural network optimization
+and computational Bayesian methods.
 My research is supported by the National Science Foundation's Graduate Research Fellowship.